Immigration looks to cut crowding

 The Immigration Bureau (IB) wants foreign residents not to come to its offices to make their 90-day place of residence report after overcrowding put paid to its attempts at one-metre social distancing against Covid-19.

-Foreigners living in Thailand are being asked to process their 90-day reports at home via an online platform or by post, IB deputy spokesman Phakkhaphong Saiubon said on Wednesday.
+Foreigners living in Thailand are being asked to process their 90-day reports at home via an online platform or, more traditionally, by post, IB deputy spokesman Phakkhaphong Saiubon said on Wednesday.